saadricklamar/wilson-picker/README.md

 ## About

-Building this app was a 10 day project at the Turing School of Software & Design.The project allows users to create custom palettes and save them in specified project folders.
+Building this app was a 10 day project at the Turing School of Software & Design.
+The project allows users to create custom palettes and save them in specified project folders.
 While selecting a palette, the user has the ability to freeze a color and continue searching through other colors.

 ## Possible Endpoints
-### GET
-### POST
-### DELETE

 ## GET: /api/v1/projects